joshisumit/jekyll-now/_posts/2015-04-28-How I rapidly deployed HPC Cluster with LXC on my laptop.md

 title: How I rapidly deployed HPC Cluster with LXC on my laptop
 ---

-Quickly Run virtualized HPC cluster with LXC on your laptop
+Quickly Deploy/Run virtualized HPC cluster with LXC on your laptop

 Creating a virtualized HPC cluster using Linux Containers